pinnacleinvestment/pinnacle-investment-research-docs/alpha-models/us/alpha-linear-v1.md

 ## 2. Objective

-The objective of **US Alpha Model v1** is to compute the **expected alpha** for each stock in the **S&P 500 universe**.
+The objective of **US Alpha Linear V1** is to compute the **expected alpha** for each stock in the **S&P 500 universe**.
 The model generates by value, quality, and momentum factors, which can then be **ranked or sorted** to guide portfolio construction and stock selection.

 ## 3. Model